No-one-alone/no-one-alone.github.io/Homework_3/ConsoleApp1/ConsoleApp1/blog.md

 ### Part 3: Translating a Java binary number generator program into an equivalent C# program and notes on important language features.

-As per the assignment directions, I downloaded the "javacode2.zip" file from the homework#3 assignment page which contained the following files which made up the java program.
+As per the assignment directions, I downloaded the "javacode2.zip" file from the homework#3 assignment page which contained the following five files which made up the java program.

 ```
 Node.java